atzori/atzori.github.io/index.md

 Highlights
 ----------
-- Guest Editor of the new Special Issue on [Decision Support System and Explainable AI (XAI) to improve Human – Computer Interaction and Teaming](https://www.frontiersin.org/research-topics/27887/decision-support-system-and-explainable-ai-xai-to-improve-human---computer-interaction-and-teaming) on *J. of Frontiers in Neuroergonomics and Human Neuroscience*.
+- Guest Editor of the new Special Issue on [Decision Support System and Explainable AI (XAI) to improve Human – Computer Interaction and Teaming](https://www.frontiersin.org/research-topics/27887/decision-support-system-and-explainable-ai-xai-to-improve-human---computer-interaction-and-teaming) on *J. of Frontiers in Neuroergonomics*.
 Looking forward for your submission!

 - PC Member of the [ESWC 2022](https://2022.eswc-conferences.org/) conference, Research Track.
 If you have a great contribution regarding the Semantic Web, submit to this top notch research forum in the field.